 A New Way to Study the Middle East

-The Carolina Center for the Study of the Middle East and Muslim Civilizations represents a fruitful hybrid between traditional area studies approaches and cross-regional Islamic studies.
+The Center for Middle East and Islamic Studies represents a fruitful hybrid between traditional area studies approaches and cross-regional Islamic studies.
 The University aims to support a full range of traditional Middle East Studies, including the region’s non-Muslim peoples and civilizations, while at the same time broadening the focus to include Muslim peoples and civilizations outside of the traditional area studies limits.

 The central organizing principle of UNC’s efforts in Middle East Studies is to develop a new method of studying the region, one that breaks down area studies barriers and combines cross-regional approaches with traditional regional concerns.
 Middle East Studies has come to be defined by somewhat arbitrary geographic boundaries drawn by the U.S. government in the early days of the Cold War.
 In the late 20th century, however, a number of scholars concluded that the traditional area studies boundaries have become hindrances to international studies.
 The global flow of ideas, commodities, and people has accelerated to the point that no region can be studied any longer in isolation.